PRK (Lasek) Eye Surgerylaser vision correction for non-LASIK candidates

 How long does PRK last?

-The effects of PRK are generally considered permanent, but it's important to note that as we age, our eyes can change, and vision can gradually worsen.
+The effects of PRK are generally considered permanent, and it's important to note that as we age, our eyes can change, and vision can gradually worsen.
 Therefore, while PRK can provide long-lasting correction, it doesn't prevent age-related eye changes that may require glasses or contacts later in life.

 How to speed up PRK recovery?